Die Wahrheit über Sonnenbaden vor/nach der Laser-Haarentfernung

 Because your skin is sensitive after laser hair removal, UV exposure at this time will cause skin damage, including hyperpigmentation, which will cause your skin to become permanently or semi-permanently darker than the rest of your body.

-Direct sun exposure can also cause your skin to not heal properly and become permanently sensitive.
-Worse still, direct sun exposure can lead to serious skin problems, including skin cancer, so it's best to avoid it.
+Direct sunlight can also cause your skin to not heal properly and become permanently sensitive.
+Worse still, direct sunlight can lead to serious skin problems, including skin cancer, so it's best to avoid it.

 How long should you avoid the sun?